snltd/gurp/doc/defining_config.md

 unresolvable loops and dangling references.

-Typically a reference takes the form `role-name/resource-type/resource-name/resource-property`.
+Typically a reference takes the form `/role-name/resource-type/resource-name/resource-property`.
 Internally every resource gets an ID constructed in that way, and you will see them in execution output.
 But, the slash-separation could be confusing when referring to file paths, so `gurp` converts slashes to underscores in the id resource property name.
-You can use that pattern in your references, but to save you having to even deal with that, you can, follow the above example and add a `:label`, then refer to that.
+You can use that pattern in your references, but it's usually clearer to follow the above example and add a `:label`, then refer to that.

+There's even a convenience function `(this)`, which lets you refer to a resource in the same role by writing `(this "file" "app-config" "owner")`.

 We have dynamically constructed a value for the content of the file. `(string)` concatenates its arguments, and `(this-host)` is a `gurp` builtin which expands